 Simple English definitions for legal terms

-Read a random definition: property dividend
+Read a random definition: period of prescription

 The successive-writ doctrine is a rule in criminal procedure that says a person cannot file a second or additional request for a writ of habeas corpus that raises issues that were already decided in a previous request.
 This means that if a person has already made a claim in a previous writ, they cannot bring it up again in a new one.
 This is different from the abuse-of-the-writ doctrine, which is when a person files multiple writs with the intention of harassing or delaying the legal process.